JGCRI/gcam-doc/details_energy.md

 #### Data calibration for fossil fuel trade

 Each region's share of the global (e.g. traded coal) market as well as the split for domestic and imported goods are calibrated in the final base year.
 IEA's data set cannot be used to make this calibration because it lacks a bilateral trade accounting.
 Instead the GCAM data system uses the UN's Comtrade data set to account for intraregional trade to avoid double counting any gross trade.
-For example trade done within an aggregated GCAM region (e.g. Germany trading with France both of which are in GCAM's EU-15 region) should not be counted as part of that region's gross trade.
-To avoid overestimating the amounts of gross trade, Comtrade's bilateral data set is used to exclude any intraregional trade.
+For example trade done within an aggregated GCAM region (e.g. Germany trading with France, both of which are in GCAM's EU-15 region) should not be counted as part of that region's gross trade.
 The Comtrade trade data is used to calculate gross trade for each region.
 This is then combined with the data on production and consumption of fossil fuels calculated within the data system (production is calculated from the fossil fuel supply curves and IEA data and consumption is initialized from IEA energy balances) to compute trade balances.
-These trade balances are then used to initialize data for the domestic and traded sectors using relevant shareweights and interpolation rules.

 ## References

 <a name="denholm2008">[Denholm 2008]</a> Denholm, P. 2008. *Supply Curves for Rooftop Solar PV-Generated Electricity for the United States*, Technical Report NREL/TP-6A0-44073, National Renewable Energy Laboratory.
 [Link](http://www.nrel.gov/docs/fy09osti/44073.pdf)

 <a name="doe2015">[DOE 2015]</a> U.S. Department of Energy.
 2015. *DOE H2A Production Analysis*, DOE Hydrogen and Fuel Cells Program.
 [Link](https://www.hydrogen.energy.gov/h2a_production.html)

+<a name="eurek2017">[Eurek et al. 2017]</a> Eurek, K., P. Sullivan, M. Gleason, D. Hettinger, D. Heimiller, A. Lopez (2017).
+An improved global wind resource estimate for integrated assessment models.
+Energy Economics, 64.

 <a name="iea2007">[IEA 2007]</a> International Energy Agency, 2007, *Tracking Industrial Energy Efficiency and CO<sub>2</sub> Emissions*, International Energy Agency, Paris, France.
 [Link](https://www.iea.org/publications/freepublications/publication/tracking_emissions.pdf)